-A losing candidate whose vote is equal to at least 95% of a winning candidate has the statutory right to a discovery recount.
+A losing candidate whose vote is equal to at least 95% of a winning candidate's vote has the statutory right to a discovery recount.
 [A discovery recount cannot change the results of an election; it provides an opportunity to gather information about an election.]
 In a discovery recount, a losing candidate petitions the Cook County Clerk's office to recount the ballots in up to 25% of the precincts within the relevant jurisdiction.
 [Divide the number of precincts in the race by 4 and ignore the fraction, but if the district has 1, 2 or 3 precincts, you can get 1 precinct discovered.]
 An eligible candidate must file the petition for discovery recount with the Cook County Clerk's office within five days after the last day for the proclamation of the election results.
 Multi-jurisdictional districts require a separate petition to each election authority.
-This election, the filing deadline is April 16, 2012, unless the proclamation came from the State Board of Elections (as it does for congressional and state legislative offices and for judges), then it is April 25, 2012.
+For this election, the filing deadline is April 16, 2018, for candidates whose results are proclaimed by the County Clerk.
+10 ILCS 5/22-9.1.
+If the proclamation comes from the State Board of Elections, as it does for congressional, state-wide and state legislative offices and for judges, then the deadline is April 25, 2018.

-In the case of a referendum, if the losing side would have won had it received an additional number of votes equal to 5% of the total cast on the referendum, i.e., more than 47.5% of the total vote on the issue, then 5 supporters of the losing side can petition for a discovery recount.
-Referenda discovery petitions due by the April 16, 2012 deadline.
+In the case of a referendum, if the losing side would have won had it received an additional number of votes equal to 5% of the total number of votes cast on the referendum, i.e., more than 47.5% of the total vote on the issue, then 5 supporters of the losing side can petition for a discovery recount.
+Referenda discovery petitions are due by the April 16, 2018 deadline.
+10 ILCS 5/22-9.1.

 The petition must list the precincts the petitioner(s) wish(es) to have recounted and include a payment of \$10.00 per precinct.
 The results of a discovery recount have no effect on the results of an election; it is simply an information-gathering process.
+10 ILCS 5/22-9.1.